MIRI and NIRCam Coronagraphy of HR8799 b

 (iii) Proximity: Is the PSF calibrator in relatively close proximity to the science target?

 The JWST PSF is expected to be time variable, which has important consequences on the choice of PSF reference targets.
 In order to minimize the opportunity for changes in the JWST wavefront between science and PSF reference star observations, a reference star that is in close temporal and physical proximity to the science target should be chosen.
 Choosing a nearby reference star also minimizes the telescope overheads (by reducing slew time).
-We find that HD 218261 is an ideal match at a distance of only 1.24°, enabling a slew time of approximately ~600 s between the 2 sources (with HR 8799).
+You'll find that HD 218261 is an ideal match at a distance of only 1.24°, enabling a slew time of approximately ~600 s between the two sources (with HR 8799).
 With HD 220657 at 4.7º, the slew time is of the order of ~850 s, still very reasonable.

 (iv) Avoidance of Binary: Is the PSF calibrator a single and unresolved source?